Adding a new atlas#

 inspect_meshes_folder("~/.brainglobe/temp/allen_mouse_10um_v1.0/meshes")

 Once an atlas is created with BrainGlobe’s atlas generation tools, it can be used with most software from the BrainGlobe software suite.
-This includes brainrender which provides a convenient GUI for visually inspecting the generated atlas meshes.
+These include brainrender and brainrender-napari which provide a convenient way to visually inspect the generated atlas meshes.

 Uploading the atlas#